mwstowe/crowtdiscordbot/README.md

 - Generates AI responses using Google's Gemini API
 - Stores message history in a SQLite database
 - Automatically trims the database to prevent excessive growth
+- **Can follow multiple channels simultaneously**

 ## Setup Instructions

 1. Create a `CrowConfig.toml` file based on the `CrowConfig.toml.example` template
 2. Add your Discord bot token to the `DISCORD_TOKEN` field
-3. Add the channel ID you want the bot to follow to the `FOLLOWED_CHANNEL_ID` field
+3. Configure channels to follow using one of these options:
+   - Single channel: `FOLLOWED_CHANNEL_ID` or `FOLLOWED_CHANNEL_NAME`
+   - Multiple channels: `FOLLOWED_CHANNEL_IDS` or `FOLLOWED_CHANNEL_NAMES` (comma-separated)
+4. Optionally specify `FOLLOWED_SERVER_NAME` to limit channel search to a specific server
-4. Set the bot's name with the `BOT_NAME` field (defaults to "Crow" if not specified)
+5. Set the bot's name with the `BOT_NAME` field (defaults to "Crow" if not specified)
-5. Set the message history limit with the `MESSAGE_HISTORY_LIMIT` field (defaults to 10000)
+6. Set the message history limit with the `MESSAGE_HISTORY_LIMIT` field (defaults to 10000)
-6. Set how often to trim the database with `DB_TRIM_INTERVAL_SECS` (defaults to 3600 seconds / 1 hour)
+7. Set how often to trim the database with `DB_TRIM_INTERVAL_SECS` (defaults to 3600 seconds / 1 hour)
-7. Configure Gemini API rate limits with `GEMINI_RATE_LIMIT_MINUTE` and `GEMINI_RATE_LIMIT_DAY` fields
+8. Configure Gemini API rate limits with `GEMINI_RATE_LIMIT_MINUTE` and `GEMINI_RATE_LIMIT_DAY` fields
-8. For database functionality, add MySQL credentials
+9. For database functionality, add MySQL credentials
-9. For Google search functionality, add Google API key and Search Engine ID
+10. For Google search functionality, add Google API key and Search Engine ID
-10. For AI responses, add Gemini API key
+11. For AI responses, add Gemini API key

 ## Available Commands